tlepic/qb_methane/README.md

 - Do not forget to use Black formatter before pushing to avoid linting conflicts
 - Please use isort extension to sort your imports

+## Model Development

+### Data:

+Satellite images [data set – 64 x 64 images in greyscale] of different locations.
+* path
+* date the satelite image was taken
+* class (`plume` or `no_plume`)
+* an ID identifying the location
+* latitude and longitude coordinates locating the center of the plume (`lat`,`lon`)
+* pixel coordinates locating the center of the plume in the image (`coord_x`,`coord_y`).
+Please be midnful that the axis origin (0,0) is at the top left corner of the image

+The dataset contains two folders:
+- `plume` : contains all images with plumes of methane.
+- `no_plume` : contains all images with no plume of methane.

+### Target

+Identify whether each location contains a methane plume or not.

+### Model

+Model should be implemented using pytorch lightning (see baseline for more details)

+## Business Plan

+Identify use cases where this model can be used to drive positive impact.